-It is outwith the scope of this inspection to determine whether or not asbestos based products are present within the property.
-Asbestos was widely used in the building industry until around 1999, when it became a banned substance.
-If you have any concerns you should engage the services of a qualified asbestos surveyor.
 It should be appreciated that the Home Report inspection is a non-disruptive visual inspection of the property as at the date of inspection and that we are unable to inspect parts of the property which are concealed or covered by floor coverings or contents in place at that time.
 Once vacant, defects may be apparent that could not be detected during our survey.
 Changing weather conditions can also affect aspects of the property which would not be apparent at the time of inspection.
-No inspection for Japanese Knotweed was carried out and unless otherwise stated for the purpose of this report, it is assumed that there is no Japanese Knotweed within the boundaries of the property or in neighbouring properties.
-The property was fully furnished at the time of our inspection and the services were not tested.

-Sectional Diagram showing elements of a typical house

-- 1 Chimney pots 2 Coping stone

-- 3 Chimney head

-- 4 Flashing

-- 5 Ridge ventilation

-- 6 Ridge board

-- 7 Slates/tiles

-- 8 Valley guttering

-- 9 Dormer projection

-- 10 Dormer flashing

-- 11 Dormer cheeks

-- 12 Sarking

-- 13 Roof felt

-- 14 Trusses

-- 15 Collar

-- 16 Insulation

-- 17 Parapet gutter

-- 18 Eaves guttering

-- 19 Rainwater downpipe

-- 20 Verge boards / skews

-- 21 Soffit boards

-- 22 Partition wall

-- 23 Lath / plaster

-- 24 Chimney breast

-- 25 Window pointing

-- 26 Window sills

-- 27 Rendering

-- 28 Brickwork / pointing

-- 29 Bay window

-- 30 Lintels

-- 31 Cavity walls / wall ties

-- 32 Subfloor ventilator

-- 33 Damp proof course

-- 34 Base course

-- 35 Foundations

-- 36 Solum

-- 37 Floor joists

-- 38 Floorboards

-- 39 Water tank

-- 40 Hot water tank
+Sectional diagram showing elements of a typical house

+1 Chimney pots

+2 Coping stone

+3 Chimney head

+4 Flashing

+5 Ridge ventilation

+6 Ridge board

+7 Slates / tiles

+8 Valley guttering

+9 Dormer projection

+10 Dormer flashing

+11 Dormer cheeks

+12 Sarking

+13 Roof felt

+14 Trusses

+15 Collar

+16 Insulation

+17 Parapet gutter

+18 Eaves guttering

+19 Rainwater downpipe

+20 Verge boards / skews

+21 Soffit boards

+22 Partition wall

+23 Lath / plaster

+24 Chimney breast

+25 Window pointing

+26 Window sills

+27 Rendering

+28 Brickwork / pointing

+29 Bay window projection

+30 Lintels

+31 Cavity walls / wall ties

+32 Subfloor ventilator

+33 Damp proof course

+34 Base course

+35 Foundations

+36 Solum

+37 Floor joists

+38 Floorboards

+39 Water tank

+40 Hot water tank